 How often do you get stressed out at night?
 If you don't sleep well, you'll probably wake up tired and cranky.
 Try these Yoga poses before bedtime to relax and unwind.

 When you start feeling anxious or nervous, your body releases adrenaline into your bloodstream.
 It causes your heart rate to increase and blood pressure to rise.

 These changes cause your muscles to tense up and your breathing to become shallow.
 As a result, you may experience insomnia.

 Yoga helps calm your mind and body by calming your nerves and relaxing your muscles.
 In addition to helping you fall asleep faster, these poses also improve your mood throughout the day.

 Here are the 6 Yoga Poses that can help in calming your mind and body before going to bed:

 The therapeutic benefits of Legs-Up-the-Wall range from relieving stress to calming headaches.
-It would help if you practised this pose twice a day for the best results.
+It will help if you practise this pose twice daily for the best results.

 - Sit on the floor by placing your left side against the wall and your feet on the ground.

-- Now slowly bring your back towards the floor and bring your feet against the wall.
+- Slowly bring your back towards the floor and your feet against the wall.

 - Try placing your dit bones against the wall by wiggling your body closer to the wall.